 On Greatest Hits: Decade #1, she also offers a treat not usually found on such collections.
-Having emerged as a songwriter of considerable depth and substance – co-writing ten of her 20 #1 hits – Underwood gives fans an audio peek behind the creative curtain by including the songwriting worktape versions of “So Small” and “Last Name,” both written in January 2007, and “Mama’s Song,” penned in February of 2009.
+Having emerged as a songwriter of considerable depth and substance – co-writing 11 of her 21 #1 hits – Underwood gives fans an audio peek behind the creative curtain by including the songwriting worktape versions of “So Small” and “Last Name,” both written in January 2007, and “Mama’s Song,” penned in February of 2009.

 “I wanted to do something different with extras,” she says, “so we’re including three worktapes that were recorded the day we wrote the songs – which I think is pretty special.
 Part of what’s fun is we mess up all over them: I’m not perfectly on key because it’s the first time I’ve ever sung the song, people are talking or jumping in on things, and it’s just kind of an awesome mess, but I’m really excited for people to have another view to what we do and to share the experience of hearing those songs first come to life.”